|Cash Back Rating:||4.3 / 5|

 Pairing the Freedom Flex with a premium Chase Ultimate Rewards card would also allow you to transfer points to one of Chase’s airline and hotel transfer partners and possibly enjoy even greater point value.

-Finance larger purchases with an intro APR
+Finance larger purchases and transfer balances with an intro APR

 Upgraded cardholder perks